osghaffar/Slack-Auto-Reminders/README.md

 | 13254  | 2019-01-07  | 2019-01-10  | 2019-01-15  |
 | 54321  | 2019-01-08  | 2019-01-10  | 2019-01-17  |

-The program first uses the Pandas library, and specifically the ```query``` function, to find all dates that match 3 days from today (in other words, a person that has an exam in 3 days).
+The program uses the Pandas library to read the CSV and uses the ```query``` function to find all dates that match 3 days from today (in other words, a person that has an exam in 3 days).

 For example, if the date today is 2019-01-04, it will return all IDs that have an exam on 2019-01-07.
 On 2019-01-05, it will return all IDs that have an exam on 2019-01-08, and so on.